anilkulkarni87/digdag-viz/docs/configuration.md

 # Configuration Guide

-This guide covers all configuration options for the Digdag Workflow Visualizer.
+This guide covers all configuration options for Digdag Viz.

 ## Configuration Priority